ika-rwth-aachen/etsi_its_messages/README.md

 **ROS / ROS 2 Support for ETSI ITS Messages for V2X Communication**

 The *etsi_its_messages* package stack allows to use standardized ETSI ITS messages for V2X communicaiton in ROS / ROS 2 systems.
-Apart from the definition of ROS message equivalents to the ETSI ITS standards, this package stack also includes a conversion node for serializing the messages to and from a UDP payload, as well as RViz plugins for visualization.
+Apart from the definition of ROS message equivalents to the ETSI ITS standards, this package stack also includes a conversion node for serializing the messages to and from a UDP payload, as well as RViz plugins for visualization (ROS 2 only).

 - [Concept](#concept)
 - [Supported ETSI ITS Messages](#supported-etsi-its-messages)